eikehmueller/ma32070/lectures/SparseMatrices.md

 ```

 ## Solving linear systems
-The big advantage of using PETSc matrices and arrays is that this will give us access to a huge library of efficient solvers for sparse linear systems of the form $Au=b$.
+The big advantage of using PETSc matrices and arrays is that this will give us access to a huge library of efficient solvers for sparse linear systems of the form $A\boldsymbol{u}=\boldsymbol{b}$.
 We will discuss this is more detail in the next lecture, but for now let us just look at a simple example:

 Consider the following $5\times 5$ matrix
 $$